 In 1999 the TV science series NOVA aired a program on the Sheppard case which re-examined the forensic evidence surrounding the case.
 Nova also produced an excellent supporting website entitled "The Killer's Trail".
 Included on the website are:

-A riveting, step-by-step account of the key events in the Sheppard murder case, assembled by Sheppard's son and attorney-journalist Cynthia Cooper.
+Chronology of a Murder: A riveting, step-by-step account of the key events in the Sheppard murder case, assembled by Sheppard's son and attorney-journalist Cynthia Cooper.

-A prominent Superior Court Judge explains why all judges should take a laboratory class on the fundamentals of DNA research.
+Science in the Courtroom: A prominent Superior Court Judge explains why all judges should take a laboratory class on the fundamentals of DNA research.

-Assemble a DNA fingerprint online and use it to identify the culprit in a hypothetical crime.
+Create a DNA Fingerprint: Assemble a DNA fingerprint online and use it to identify the culprit in a hypothetical crime.

 Click Here to access a collection of primary documents, essays, maps, photos, transcript excerpts and other materials relating to the 1954 murder of Marilyn Sheppard and the trials (1954 trial & 1966 retrial) of Dr. Sam Sheppard.

-Reporter Tim Estiloz explores the Dr. Sam Sheppard Murder Case
+Reporter Tim Estiloz Explores The Dr. Sam Sheppard Murder Case

-The Dr. Sam Sheppard Murder Case inspired "The Fugitive" TV series and film.
+Did You Know that the Dr. Sam Sheppard Murder Case inspired "The Fugitive" TV series and film.

 Original TV Series Introduction